Savannah Personal Injury Attorneys

 If you or a loved one suffered injuries, property damage, or other losses in an accident in Chatham County and believe someone else may be liable, discuss your case with the attorneys at Butler Prather LLP today to schedule a free case evaluation.

-If you have been injured in Atlanta or anywhere else in Georgia, please contact our Atlanta personal injury attorneys as soon as possible.
-We also offer representation in Athens, Marietta, and Alpharetta.
+If you have been injured in Savannah or anywhere else in Georgia, please contact our Savannah personal injury attorneys as soon as possible.
+We also offer representation in Columbus and throughout Georgia.

 Contact us at our conveniently located office in Savannah, GA: